 When thinking about your presentation at the upcoming SfAA conference, don’t forget the poster option.
 The poster presentation makes use of graphics, such as maps, photographs, and charts to describe your research project, leaving you available for more personal interaction and in-depth discussions with colleagues.

-Creative and innovative visual elements
+Use of creative and innovative visual elements enhances your research.

-More intimate, less formal interaction with audience
+More intimate, less formal interaction with audience.